Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 Affordable Housing, Mortgage Underwriting, and Default: The Case of the FHA

-In the past few years FHA’s market share has increased substantially, as have its default and foreclosure rates.
-Recently, the White House announced that the FHA may have to make a capital call to Treasury for the first time in its history, prompting much debate over the future of the organization.
+In the past few years, the Federal Housing Administration’s (FHA) market share has increased substantially, as have its default and foreclosure rates.
+Recently, the White House announced that the FHA may have to make a capital call to the US Department of the Treasury for the first time in its history, prompting debate over the future of the organization.
 In this session, a panel of experts will discuss the FHA’s financial situation, its role in providing affordable housing, and explore potential policy responses.

 Emre Ergungor, Senior Research Economist, Federal Reserve Bank of Cleveland